neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

-The amplitude function will be only calculated on the traces selected by this argument.
+The amplitude function will be calculated based on the traces selected by *trace*.
 Here the function.

 ::